ANAHEIM - It took fewer than 18 minutes for the Anaheim Ducks to have a full-blown goalie controversy on their hands.

 "Right now it's hard to determine," Boudreau said.
 "We've got five more games.
 Let's say how everything [plays] out.
 [It's] a lot like baseball -- who the opposition is going to be and what the records of the goalies are against them.
 How they're playing going into the playoffs is obviously going to be a factor but, I mean, it's too early to tell."

-The Ducks came back from 4-0 and 2-0 deficits against the Winnipeg Jets and Edmonton Oilers, respectively, to win their previous two games, but could not rally for another come-from-behind victory.
-At 50-19-8, the Ducks lead the San Jose Sharks by one point in the race for first place in the Pacific Division; Anaheim also has a game in hand but it won't matter if the Ducks keep falling behind.
+The Ducks came back from 4-0 and 2-0 deficits against the Winnipeg Jets and Edmonton Oilers, respectively, to win their previous two games, but could not rally for a third straight victory.
+At 50-19-8, the Ducks lead the San Jose Sharks by one point in the race for first place in the Pacific Division; Anaheim also has a game in hand but it won't matter if they keep falling behind.

 "We can't let this happen," Boudreau said."
 We have to find a way.
 Sometimes, for one reason or another, we're not getting the job done early.
 We're a really good team with the lead, but we just haven't had the lead lately."